Mascot Generator for Vibe Coders

 The vibe coder sameness problem

-Open any AI-built app launched in 2026 and they all look the same: ShadCN UI, Tailwind styles, Lucide icons, a purple-to-blue gradient in the hero, cards with backdrop-blur, and an AI-generated mural as the hero image.
+Open any AI-built app launched in 2026 and they all look the same: shadcn/ui, Tailwind styles, Lucide icons, a purple-to-blue gradient in the hero, cards with backdrop-blur, and an AI-generated mural as the hero image.

 This isn't a criticism — it's a side effect of how fast AI coding tools let you ship.
 The templates are good.
 They are also identical.
 When every competitor you're launching against looks interchangeable, your product gets mentally filed as "another AI slop app" within three seconds.